Yale-BIM/f21-assignments/README.md

     ```
 You should then have separate folders for each of the assignments in your repository.

-6. Synchronize commits from your local repository to your online Git repository in Gitlab.
+6. Synchronize commits from your local repository to your online Git repository in gitlab.com.
     ```bash
     # Example
     $ git push origin master